Blog

 BlazeMeter User Experience

-BlazeMeter also provides real-time monitoring and reporting features that enable users to monitor the performance of their tests as they run, and also provides detailed reports and insights after the tests are completed, BlazeMeter users can collaborate and break down organizational silos by sharing the test creation and the results.
+BlazeMeter also provides advanced real-time monitoring and reporting features that enable users to monitor the performance of their tests as they run, detailed reports and insights after the tests are completed, and APM integrations.
+BlazeMeter users can collaborate and break down organizational silos by sharing the test creation and the results.

-Finally, BlazeMeter offers a comprehensive help center that is available directly from the application and also online.
+Finally, BlazeMeter offers a comprehensive Help Center that is available directly from the application and online.
 This means that information is always at the users’ fingertips at any given time.
 A simple click of a button brings up the specific answer whenever a question arises directly in the context of a feature.

 Tricentis User Experience